lukemmolnar/window-manager/canvas-editor-documentation.md

 - Use the minimap in the bottom-right to navigate large canvases
 - Press "Delete" on your keyboard to remove selected elements
 - Hold Shift while selecting to select multiple elements
-- Double-click on nodes to edit their content
+- Hover over nodes to reveal the edit button in the top-right corner

 ## Example Usage